Sálvame: Live performances

 The song has been performed on several occasions.
 In 2005, RBD performed on the Mexican program No Manches, where they included the song in their setlist.
-In the same year, they participated in the program Otro Rollo performing "Rebelde", "Sólo Quédate en Silencio", "Nuestro Amor" and "Un Poco de Tu Amor".
+In the same year, they participated in the program Otro Rollo performing "Rebelde", "Sólo Quédate en Silencio", "Sálvame", "Nuestro Amor" and "Un Poco de Tu Amor".
 In 2005, they participated in the program Sonricslandia performing the song.
-The song was included in the setlist of their first national tour, which toured all of Mexico and began on 3 January 2005, entitled Tour Generación RBD.
+The single was included in the setlist of their first national tour, which passed through all of Mexico and began on 3 January 2005, entitled Tour Generación RBD.
 During this tour, the group's first CD/DVD entitled Tour Generación RBD En Vivo was released.
-Also in 2005, they performed the song during the Celebración Virgen Guadalupe.
+Also in 2005, they performed the song during the Celebración Virgen de Guadalupe.

 In January 2006, the band filmed the CD/DVD titled Live in Hollywood, made in promotion of their second studio album, which contains a medley of the first three singles from Rebelde.
-In October 2006, during their visit to Brazil, RBD performed on the program Domingo Legal, performing the song's Portuguese version, "Salva-Me".
-During the tour's stops in the country, they performed the song, with the band providing the choruses in Portuguese.
-Manaus and Fortaleza received the song entirely in Portuguese.
-The concert in Rio de Janeiro, which spawned the 2007 DVD Live in Rio, features Anahí singing only the second verse and refrain in the language.
+In October 2006, during their visit to Brazil, RBD performed the song's Portuguese version, "Salva-Me", on the program Domingo Legal.
+During the tour in the country, they performed the song, with the band providing the choruses in Portuguese.
+During the shows in Manaus and Fortaleza, the song was sung entirely in this language.
+The concert in Rio de Janeiro, where the 2007 DVD Live in Rio was filmed, features Anahí singing only the second verse and refrain in Portuguese.
 In December 2006, they appeared in Teletón México, performing the song.

+The track was included on the group's 2007 Tour Celestial, which spawned the CD/DVD Hecho en España, filmed in Madrid.
+Anahí says "I do, I do believe in fairies", while performing the track in small, purple, fairy-like wings.
+The next year, the song was performed throughout the Empezar Desde Cero World Tour and the band's then-last concert series, the Tour del Adiós.

+During RBD's reunion show, Ser o Parecer: The Global Virtual Union, which took place on 26 December 2020, Anahí once again performed the song, against a vibrant blue background, dressed in a black and white ensemble.
+After giving a speech about unity and love, she was joined by Christian, Maite, and Christopher (as they were the only ones to take part of the show), for the last chorus.
+"Sálvame" was included on the setlist of the band's 2023 concert series, the Soy Rebelde Tour.
+It was performed by Anahí with support from the two backing vocalists, instead of having the band sing the choruses.

+Critical reception

+In 2025, Rolling Stone en Español listed "Sálvame" as the 54th greatest Spanish-language song of the 21st century.